pyzo/zoofio.github.io/_sources/ui/boximplementations.txt

 The Phosphor method (using JS) seems to not work as expected.
-Maybe I am using it wrong (there's not a lot of docs yet), but I also suspect its just not finished yet.
-One thing that I am worried about with this approach is that although the optimal/minumum width of a widget can be calculated from the text, I wonder it its possible to do so for the height.
-The widget that includes multiple lines and an image fails for this method.
+Maybe I am using it wrong (there's not a lot of docs yet), but I also suspect the code is simply not finished yet.
+One thing that I am worried about with this approach is that although the optimal/minumum width of a widget can be calculated from the text (using a canvas), I wonder it its possible to do so for the height.
+The widget that includes multiple lines and an image fails for this method right now, and I wonder if that's something that's event possible to get right with this approach.